hrden04/FEC-Modules-JGKapp-QnA/README.md

 # CloneAzon - Question and Answers

 > This project is the question and answers module for an amazon product webpage.
-This is developed for a service oriented architecure and will be unified in a proxy server.
+This is developed as a microservice for service oriented architecure and is unified with all related services in a proxy server.

 ![](CloneAzonDemo.gif)